VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 - &#8615; `toml` – an alternative to YAML for configuration files
 - &#8615; `classifier-reborn` – for `site.related_posts`

 As they are not required by default anymore, if your site uses any of this gems, you'll need to add them manually, otherwise your site most likely won't build or will break.
-Or, worst, it's already broken.
+Or even worst, it's already broken.
 But don't worry, all those changes have a workaround.

 ### Jekyll-Gist
 {: .color_gray}